Select Department

 Create a new audio track to record the results.
 Next, select ‘Resampling’ from the Input Channel chooser and arm the track for recording.
 Lastly, enable the Arrangement Recording button to begin recording.

-If using freeware Audacity you are able to use the phase inversion trick or run the vocal remover plugin which performs a similar task.
-This video explains the concept very well.
+If using a freeware online vocal remover and audio track editor like Audacity, you are able to use the phase inversion trick or run the vocal remover plugin to perform a similar task.
+This video explains the methodology very well.

-Begin by opening the audio file you wish to edit (File > Open).
+Begin by opening the audio file you wish to edit (File > Open) in your chosen vocal remover tool.

-Once loaded, play the track; make sure you can identify the areas where vocals appear.
-It’s a good idea to have some familiarity with the track before proceeding.
+Once loaded, play the music track; make sure you can identify the areas where vocals appear.
+It’s a good idea to have some familiarity with the track before proceeding (and, of course, with the vocal remover software of your choosing).

-Note that you’ll probably never achieve a perfect vocal-free track.
-You’ll need to accept a trade-off between some vocal artifacts and lower quality, muddier instrumental track
+Note that you’ll probably never achieve a perfect vocal-free track, especially with online vocal remover software.
+You’ll need to accept a trade-off between some vocal artifacts and lower quality, muddier instrumental tracks.

-The next method is also freeware, called ISSE : An Interactive Source Separation Editor the spectral editor looks like a lot of fun to use and this video explains how to create instruments or acapella’s quite easily, however, the task is time-consuming.
+The next method is also a vocal remover freeware called ISSE: An Interactive Source Separation Editor.
+The spectral editor looks like a lot of fun to use and this video explains how to create instrumental or acapella quite easily.
+However, the task can be quite time-consuming.

-The next option is to pay for software that will help you to remove vocals from a song.
+The next option is to pay for online vocal remover software that will help you to remove vocals from a song.

 One professional option is Melodyne.
-They have a 30 free trial to see if it is for you.
+They have a 30-day free trial so you can spend some time seeing if it is right for you.

-Moreover, this innovative tool makes it easy to extract vocals from any song and use them for a remix.
+This innovative tool makes it easy to extract vocals from any audio files and use them for a remix.
 This ability also works in reverse.
 You can use RX 7 to remove vocals or other parts to create an instrumental version of a song.
 This approach also eliminates the need for different track versions or stems.

-Isolating vocals with Music Rebalance in RX 7 is quick and easy.
+Isolating vocals with a vocal remover like Music Rebalance in RX 7 is quick and easy.
 The software runs as a standalone audio editor.
 However, you can connect to your DAW via the RX Connect plugin.
 There’s also a suite of plugin modules available in your DAW.

 STEP 1 | IMPORTING A SONG